FacTeR-Check: Semi-automated fact-checking through Semantic Similarity and Natural Language Inference: Abstract

 \section{Abstract}

-Our society produces and shares overwhelming amounts of information through the Online Social Networks (OSNs).
-Within this environment, misinformation and disinformation have proliferated, becoming a public safety concern on every country.
-Allowing the public and professionals to efficiently find reliable evidence about the factual veracity of a claim is crucial to mitigate this harmful spread.
-To this end, we propose \textit{FacTeR-Check}, a multilingual architecture for semi-automated fact-checking that can be used for either the general public but also useful for fact-checking organisations.
+Our society produces and shares overwhelming amounts of information through Online Social Networks (OSNs).
+Within this environment, misinformation and disinformation have proliferated, becoming a public safety concern in most countries.
+Allowing the public and professionals to efficiently find reliable evidences about the factual veracity of a claim is a crucial step to mitigate this harmful spread.
+To this end, we propose \textit{FacTeR-Check}, a multilingual architecture for semi-automated fact-checking that can be used for either applications designed for the general public and by fact-checking organisations.
 FacTeR-Check enables retrieving fact-checked information, unchecked claims verification and tracking dangerous information over social media.
 This architectures involves several modules developed to evaluate semantic similarity, to calculate natural language inference and to retrieve information from Online Social Networks.
-The union of all these modules builds a semi-automated fact-checking tool able of verifying new claims, to extract related evidence, and to track the evolution of a hoax on a OSN.
+The union of all these components builds a semi-automated fact-checking tool able of verifying new claims, to extract related evidence, and to track the evolution of a hoax on a OSN.
 While individual modules are validated on related benchmarks (mainly MSTS and SICK), the complete architecture is validated using a new dataset called NLI19-SP that is publicly released with COVID-19 related hoaxes and tweets from Spanish social media.
-Our results show state-of-the-art performance on the individual benchmarks, as well as producing useful analysis of the evolution over time of 61 different hoaxes.
+Our results show state-of-the-art performance on the individual benchmarks, as well as producing a useful analysis of the evolution over time of 61 different hoaxes.

 \keywords{Misinformation, Transformers, COVID-19, Hoax, Natural Language Inference, Semantic Similarity}